adnane-ka/mini-mvc/README.md

 7. Prepare & Inject your database credentials in `.env` file.
 8. That's it!

+## How to Use

+If you intend to use this micro framework for a personal project, you can ignore the `core` directory unless you need to override existing functionality.
+All your application files should reside in the `app` directory.

+If you wish to contribute to this project, you are welcome to enhance or override the existing functionality in the `core` directory.

 ## Project Structure

 This project is organized into three primary components: